 What is MSG?

-Monosodium Glutamate is the sodium salt of a common amino acid.
+Monosodium Glutamate (MSG) is the sodium salt of a common amino acid.
 Monosodium Glutamate occurs naturally in many foods, such as tomatoes and cheeses.
-It enhances the savory flavor, and when used in conjunction with salt it creates a clean savory taste.
+It enhances the savoury flavour, and when used in conjunction with salt it creates a clean savory taste.

 How do I know if my Campbell product contains MSG?